JakobStrozberg/JakobStrozberg/README.md

 ---

-## Thanks for visiting my github!
+## Hey there!
 Here are some quick highlights of some projects I have been involved in:

 **Researcher @ Autonomous Vehicles Laboratory**
 - Developed a computer-vision software predicting future pedestrian motion with deep neural networks based on posture and environment (MSE: 500 px).